St. George runoff races 'surprising' according to political analyst

 "The odds are in her favor going into the runoff.
 Perhaps she'll be able to avoid that.
 If not, she needs to shore up the support of those other candidates and keep doing what's been doing.
 She ran a good campaign.
 She's been visible for over a decade," he said.

-Jim Talbot and Shaun Wyche are vouching for the remaining city council at-large seat.
-David Delluci won the first seat with 28% of the vote.
+Jim Talbot and Shaw Wyche are vying for the remaining city council at-large seat.
+David Dellucci won the first seat with 28% of the vote.
 Talbot received 23% while Wyche had 20%, leading the two to a runoff.
 Talbot is a Republican and Wyche is a Democrat.

 "The way St. George has been constituted is similar to many cities of its size.
 Where there are five districts from which council members are elected, then two who are elected city-wide to represent the entire population," he said